Cul-de-sac Design that Keeps Privacy in Mind

 Neighborly from the street, yet built for privacy, this North Shore residence takes the suburbs in stride.

-Comprising two parallel volumes connected by a glass-walled spine punctuated by a stairway, the house is all about procession.
-Although the main floor is orchestrated on an open plan, it’s not until one advances past the stairway that the expanse of kitchen, dining area, and living room come into view.
+The house is all about procession.
+A glass-walled spine, punctuated by a stairway, connects its two parallel volumes.
+The main floor is orchestrated on an open plan.
+But it’s not until one advances past the stairway that the expanse of kitchen, dining area, and living room come into view.
 While this great, big space is a direct response to the way we live now, with so much of our private and social lives revolving around the kitchen, Nicholas has not neglected the need for retreat.
 A first-floor guest room is located far from the action and the office is separated from the main living space by a library that flows off the stair hall that connects the front of the house to the back.
 The second floor is dedicated to bedrooms, with a play space and media room located in the basement.

 “I don’t like to reveal everything from the street… It’s not until you step inside that the house really begins to unfold.”

-No suburban home would be complete without comfortably functional outdoor spaces and Nicholas has given his clients plenty of spots to enjoy.
-In addition to placing a good size terrace off the living room, he exploited the eye-pleasing transparency of the stairway connector by laying a Japanese inspired garden on one side of it and a dining patio on the other, ideal complements to the unimpeded spaciousness that characterizes the interior.
-Spring can’t come soon enough.
+No suburban home would be complete without comfortably functional outdoor spaces.
+And Nicholas has given his clients plenty of spots to enjoy.
+He placed a good size terrace off the living room.
+Plus, he exploited the eye-pleasing transparency of the stairway connector.
+There is a Japanese inspired garden on one side and a dining patio on the other.
+These complement the unimpeded spaciousness of the interior.